-I help my clients empathise with audiences and work with designers, writers, and architects to express the intentions of a brand.
-Specialisms: Fashion, Youth, Retail, Art, Luxury, Placemaking.
+I work with designers, writers, and architects to express the intentions of a brand.
+Specialisms: Lifestyle, Luxury, Art, Fashion, Placemaking, Retail, Cultue.
 Services: Design research, Consumer insight, Brand strategy, Positioning, Creative briefs, Workshops.
 Brands: Nike, Sony, Selfridges, Arc'teryx Veilance, Burberry, The Absolut Company, Soho House & Co.

 Projects credited in

 - BBLS TEN SUSTAINABILITY PRINCIPLES POSTERIn the spirit of Dieter Rams’s ten principles of good design, BBLS Studio has defined its own set of principles that aim to unpack what sustainable fashion means, through this lens of circularity, and the choices a consumer can make.
 If eliminating the concept of waste and the continued use of new resources is the objective, then a circular economy is the strategy to use.
 A circular fashion industry would consist of business models that retain the value of garments while they’re in use, regene

 - Fragrance LabCan the essence of a person be captured in a scent?
 That is the question Selfridges ask with its immersive fragrance experience, The Fragrance Lab in partnership with trend forecasting consultancy The Future Laboratory, international design studio Campaign and perfumers from Givaudan.
 Fragrance Lab takes visitors on a multi-sensory journey leading to a personalised perfume crafted by Givaudan.
 This behind-the-scenes video explores how the different teams worked together to discover the outer rea